Test ID: Q10 Coenzyme Q10, Reduced and Total, Plasma

 1. Immediately after collection, place specimen on wet ice.
 Maintain on wet ice and process within 3 hours of collection.

-2. Centrifuge, separate plasma from cells, and immediately freeze specimen.
+2. Centrifuge, aliquot plasma into plastic vial, and freeze immediately.

 Specimen Minimum Volume